 Thanks to Sam Pierce Lolla for help editing.

-Because the arithmetic mean, as well as all other generalized means, are homogeneous functions of degree one.
+Because generalized means are homogeneous functions of degree one.